-The growth of Mississippian pinnacle reefs was initiated with the inundation of North-Central Texas by the shallow Barnett seas in late Meramecian time continuing through most of the Chesterian.
+The growth of Mississippian pinnacle reefs was initiated with the inundation of North-Central Texas by the shallow Barnett seas in late Meramecian time continuing through much or most of the Chesterian.
 The reef complexes are subdivisible into three constituent facies: the reef core, the reef flanks, and the inter-reef area.
 The reef cores are porous enough to serve as stratigraphic traps for oil and gas, and they have yielded excellent production in the northern part of the Fort Worth Basin for two-thirds of a century.
 The Barnett Shale is believed to be the hydrocarbon source for the reef production.

 Mississippian-aged bioherms associated with the Barnett Shale are known from several counties in the Fort Worth Basin.
 These bioherms are perhaps best studied in Jack County, where they reach their maximum vertical development and constitute true reef complexes.
 A typical reef complex in Jack County is subdivisible into three constituent facies.
 (1) the reef core, which was the living and actively growing part of the complex, (2) the reef flank, characterized by bedded reef debris and fine calcareous sediment, and (3) the inter-reef areas where deposition was essentially an unremarkable calcareous facies of the lower part of the Barnett Shale.
 See Figure 7 below.